-Older traditional deep fill washers with the bleach dispenser inside the lid sometimes have plastic tubing that simply directs the bleach in between the basket (where you load the washer) and the tub to the bottom.
-This helps the consumer avoid pouring any bleach directly onto the clothes.
-A big problem with this design, however, is if the consumer adds the bleach after the washer has filled.
-The bleach will never actually be added to the washer during the wash cycle since the tubing will also be filled with water when the machine fills.
-The dispenser only drains the bleach when the washer drains at the end of the washer, but it’s pumped out.
+In very old standard machines, a problem can occur if you add the bleach to the dispenser after the washer has finished filling with water.
+The bleach just stays in the dispenser and is never added to the washer during the wash cycle since the tubing was filled with water when the machine filled.
+The dispenser only drains the bleach when the washer drains at the end of the wash portion of the cycle, but it’s pumped out of the washer at the same time.
 There is a limited chance of carryover from this type of dispenser to the next load.
 This is avoided by adding the bleach to the dispenser before starting the washer.
 You could also add the bleach manually 5 minutes after the washer has begun agitating; just be sure to dilute the bleach in a quart of water first, before pouring it into the washer.

-With newer machines, it can be frustrating when a dispenser malfunctions only some of the time, which unfortunately does happen, making it harder to know for sure there’s a problem.
-Adding bleach without using the bleach dispenser is much more difficult in these washers since they tend to lock the consumer out.
-Fortunately some washers will unlock after a few minutes if you stop the washer mid cycle.
-If you can access your washer this way, and you determine your dispenser definitely doesn’t work properly, then you can skip using the dispenser for bleach and instead try late wash cycle addition of bleach:
+With newer machines, it can be frustrating when a dispenser malfunctions only some of the time, making it harder to know for sure there’s a problem.
+Adding bleach without using the bleach dispenser is much more difficult in these washers since they tend to lock you out once the cycle has started.
+Fortunately, some washers will unlock after a few minutes if you stop the washer mid cycle.
+If you can access your washer this way, and you determine your dispenser definitely doesn’t work properly, then you can skip using the dispenser for bleach and instead try rinse cycle addition of bleach.

-- close the door or lid and restart the washer
+Close the door or lid and restart the washer.

-And if your washer has an “extra rinse” option be sure to always select it, not just when you are washing a bleach load, because it’s always good to make sure every load of laundry is thoroughly rinsed.
+And if your washer has an “extra rinse” option, be sure to always select it – not just when you are washing a bleach load – because it’s always good to make sure every load of laundry is thoroughly rinsed.